rn1d/rn1d.github.io/_posts/2016-08-18-MessageBus-Pattern-in-Angular2-TypeScript.md

 We wrote a simple implementation of this pattern for Angular 2 named `MessagingService`.

+**UPDATE 1:** The implementation suggested below breaks with mangling.
+It's not a problem if you aren't planning to mangle, but you probably would want to at some point.
+This implmentation requires more thought.
+Caveat emptor.

 ## The pattern

 The Message Bus (also called Event Bus) is a [publish / subscribe pattern](https://en.wikipedia.org/wiki/Publish–subscribe_pattern).
 It involves a central service, the Message Bus, to which messages are *published*, and interested parties can use the Message Bus to *subscribe* to be notified of published messages.
 This allows different parts of the application to communicate without having direct knowledge of each other.